-Helping others, while following a path I felt guided to pursue, became my deeper hope.
+Helping others, while following a path I feel guided to pursue, has become my deeper hope.
 And this hope continues to shape my writing style and voice.

 I believe writing is similar to photography as writers share their unique perspective, presenting a view from a subjective angle.
 My passion for writing appears to match my photography style as I love focusing in on a world that exists right in front of us, yet can still appear hidden.
 The intensity of some of the images I’ve seen while following WordPress and Instagram photographers have been mind-expanding.